-The displayed information depends on the item type:

-- All items list their name and/or value, page number, and X/Y location in the sheet - Symbols additionally list their reference designator, footprint and attributes (Exclude from Simulation, Exclude from BOM, Exclude from Board, and Do Not Populate) - Power symbols additionally list their reference designator

-• Text and labels additionally list their type, e.g. textbox or hierarchical
+The displayed information depends on the item type.
+Items list their name and/or value, page number, and X/Y location in the sheet.
+Symbols also list their footprint and attributes (Exclude from Simulation, Exclude from BOM, Exclude from Board, and Do Not Populate).
+Text and labels list their type, e.g. textbox or hierarchical.

 When you click an item in the search panel, the schematic editor switches to the item's schematic sheet, and the item is selected in the editing canvas.
-Depending on what is configured in the the schematic editor will also pan and/or zoom to the selected item in the editing canvas.
 Double-clicking an item in the search panel opens its properties dialog.